HIT-ICES/Correted-ProgrammableWeb-dataset/README.md

 ## Introduction

-This repo contains the data and utils used in *Analyzing the ProgrammableWeb Service Ecosystem from a Dynamic Network Perspective*.
+This repo contains the data and utils used in *Data Correction and Evolution Analysis of the ProgrammableWeb Service Ecosystem*.

 Here is the content of each folder: